gjrich/buzzline-04-gjrich/README.md

 ### Consumer Terminal

-Start the associated consumer that will process and visualize the messages.
+First start the associated consumer that will process and visualize the messages.

 In VS Code, open a NEW terminal in your root project folder.
 Use the commands below to activate .venv, and start the consumer.